jingshuw/website/content/home/welcome.md

   css_class:
 ---

-Our main research interest is in developing statistical methods for cutting-edge bio-technologies and genetic problems.
-We currently work on problems in single-cell RNA sequencing, Mendelian Randomization and structural variation in the 3D genome.
-We also develop new statistical methods and theory for factor models and multiple hypotheses testing, with their applications in statistical genetics.
+Our main research interest is in developing statistical methods and machine learning tools for cutting-edge bio-technologies and genetic problems.
+We currently work on various problems related to single-cell multi-omics and Mendelian Randomization.
+We also develop new statistical methods and theory for multiple p-values combination to increasing replicability and/or power, causal inference and factor models, with their applications in statistical genetics.